Indigenous communities and climate change

 The implemented initiative

-This Technical Cooperation (TC) aims to improve food viability and resilience in indigenous Mapuche agrarian communities, along with their production systems, addressing the requirements for adaptation to climate changes expected in the contexts of Argentina and Chile, through adaptation and mitigation strategies against climate change.
+This project aims to improve food viability and resilience in indigenous Mapuche agrarian communities, along with their production systems, addressing the requirements for adaptation to climate changes expected in the contexts of Argentina and Chile, through adaptation and mitigation strategies against climate change.

 Improving food viability and resilience in indigenous Mapuche agrarian communities